pingcap/docs/system-variables.md

 - Scope: SESSION | GLOBAL
 - Persists to cluster: Yes
 - Default value: `ON`
-- This setting only applies to pessimistic transactions.
+- This variable only applies to pessimistic transactions.
 For optimistic transactions, use `tidb_constraint_check_in_place` instead.
 - When this variable is set to `0`, TiDB defers the unique constraint check of an unique index (to the next time when executing a statement that requires a lock to the index or to the time when committing the transaction).
 This helps improve performance, but might be an unexpected behavior for some applications.
 See [Constraints](/constraints.md#pessimistic-transactions) for details.
-- After this variable is disabled, executing a DML statement in a pessimistic transaction might return a `LazyUniquenessCheckFailure` error.
+- Disabling this variable might cause TiDB to return a `LazyUniquenessCheckFailure` error in pessimistic transactions.
 When this error occurs, TiDB rolls back the current transaction.
+- After this variable is disabled, you cannot use [`SAVEPOINT`](/sql-statements/sql-statement-savepoint.md) in pessimistic transactions.
 - After this variable is disabled, committing a pessimistic transaction might return a `Write conflict` or `Duplicate entry` error.
 When such error occurs, TiDB rolls back the current transaction.

     - When setting `tidb_constraint_check_in_place_pessimistic` to `0` and using pessimistic transactions：